Jerryart42/Weather-App/README.md

-I am creating a Weather App
+Weather App using a public API